laxdronum/QMX-Plus-Battery-and-Audio-Board/README.md

 # QMX+ Battery & Audio Board/Shield

 This project is a custom battery and audio board designed for the QRP-Labs QMX+ transceiver.
-The module is designed to be directly mounted on the mainboard of the QMX+.
+The module is designed to be directly mounted on the mainboard of the QMX+. **It is design to work with 12V.**

 ### My personal website is now up:  [ta7mna.com](https://ta7mna.com)